felipecao/pact-sample/README.md

 It's a bit weird to just define a contract without an use case to back it up, right?

-As previously stated, the consumer is supposed to be "a very simple command-line interface that accepts only one command: `status`".
-So, just to add more context and improving understanding of the consumer needs, the classes below depict what the consumer offers.
+As previously stated, the consumer is supposed to be **a very simple command-line interface that accepts only one command: `status`**.
+So, just to add more context and improve understanding of the consumer needs, the classes below depict what the consumer offers to the end user.
 (Please notice this requires you to go back to `build.gradle` and change `http-builder` to be a `compile` dependency, instead of `testCompile`).

 These are the classes on the consumer project: